yacy/yacy_search_server/docs/FocusedAutocrawlerProfilesPR.md

 The implementation preserves robots handling, host balancing, ordinary crawl profiles, queue persistence, and existing network behaviour when no focused profile is enabled.
-It does not claim to fix underlying DNS, memory, or HostBalancer defects; those are integration points and operational concerns that can be addressed independently.
+The separate Solr-commit guard addresses only the interruption race described above; it does not claim to fix general memory, DNS, or HostBalancer defects.
+Those remain independent integration points and operational concerns.

 Relevance feedback, automatic weight learning, and cross-peer focused-search routing remain future extensions.
 The initial policy engine is deterministic